How Allianz 222® Annuity works

 The minimum initial premium payment is $20,000 for qualified and nonqualified money.

-Allianz 222 Annuity offers two ways to receive a bonus on the protected income value of your contract.
+Allianz 222 Annuity offers two ways to receive a bonus on the Protected Income Value (PIV) of your contract.
 You’ll receive a 15% premium bonus on any premium you place in your annuity in the first three contract years.
 You’ll also receive an interest bonus equal to 50% of any fixed and/or indexed interest – for as long as you live if you elect to take lifetime withdrawal payments.

 The participation rate is 100% guaranteed for the life of the contract.
 This means we use the entire percentage of index change when we calculate the indexed interest rate.
 Caps or spreads would still apply.
 The cap is the maximum percentage of index change we use for a specified time period to determine how much interest we credit to your annuity in a given contract year.
 A spread is the amount we subtract from the percentage of change calculated for an index to determine how much interest we credit to your annuity in a contract year.